This document outlines the purpose and uses of

 Table name: facebook_ads_insights_12345

-To create a single ad spend table containing both Facebook and AdWords campaigns, we will need to write a SQL query and make use of the
+To create a single ad spend table containing both Facebook and AdWords campaigns, you must write a SQL query and use the

 UNION ALL function.
 A